- Things to Know

 - While most people affected by osteopenia are women, men can also be affected by osteopenia and osteoporosis.
 They should be evaluated for these bone conditions when they are considered to be at risk.

 What is osteopenia?

-- genetics (familial predisposition to osteopenia or osteoporosis, as well as other genetic disorders);
+- genetics (familial predisposition to osteopenia or osteoporosis, a family history of early bone loss, and other genetic disorders);

 - hormonal causes, including decreased estrogen (such as in women after menopause) or testosterone;